buttermilk-crypto/b2/bracket-properties/README.md

 For ant, download the bundle from [my web site] (https://www.cryptoregistry.com/downloads/bracket-properties/).

 There is also the source at [Github](https://github.com/buttermilk-crypto/b2/tree/master/bracket-properties).
+I am also adding new documentation to the [Github wiki](https://github.com/buttermilk-crypto/b2/wiki).

 ##Instantiation